Search Menu Globe Arrow Right Close

 Supervised Practice Rotations

 After completion of the 12 weeks in inpatient adult clinical nutrition, interns complete two weeks of adult clinical staff relief.
-In this rotation, they practice working independently by implementing all they learned during their clinical rotation.
+In this rotation, they practice working independently by implementing all they learned during their Clinical Rotation.
 Interns are assigned a medical-surgical floor, performing medical nutrition therapy care for patients via use of the Nutrition Care Process.
-Preceptors oversee and co-sign all intern notes.
+Preceptors oversee and cosign all intern notes.
 In addition, interns attend interdisciplinary care rounds as they gain simulated experience of working as an entry-level clinical dietitian.

 Sample Rotation Schedule for the Dietetic Internship Calendar Year